 If the deceased’s wishes are to be buried, the next of kin must decide, with the help of the undertaker, on a casket, clothing for the deceased, whether to hold a service and if so, what type of service.
 Other considerations will include whether to have flowers, a programme, and announcements of the death on the radio or in the newspaper.

-The average funeral package is CI$2,500 and these costs should include everything other than flowers, announcements and the funeral programme.
+The average funeral package is CI$3,500 and these costs should include everything other than flowers, announcements and the funeral programme.

-When you call the funeral homes to work out the cost of the funeral package make sure to ask the following questions:
+When calling the funeral home to work out the cost of the funeral package make sure to ask the following questions:

 - Do they charge a storage/cooler fee to keep the body for the days before the funeral?
 If so how much is it per day?
 It can take time for loved ones to get to Cayman and a funeral can often be delayed for one to three weeks.
 A cooler fee can easily add CI$1,000 to the cost of the funeral package.